Trex® Composite Deck Boards vs. Wood

 Does timber or Composite Last Longer?

 Most timber decks are built from pressure-treated pine, cedar, redtimber or from a few exotic species such as ipe.
-Depending on the timber chosen, a well-cared-for timber deck can last about 20 years.
+Depending on the timber chosen, a well cared for timber deck can last about 20 years.
 But many timber decks don’t make it that long because they require extensive upkeep to maintain and protect and those maintenance hassles become more than some homeowners can bear.
 If left untreated and uncared for, timber loses its lustre, absorbs water, warps, rots and splinters.
 Therefore, to extend the life of the deck, homeowners must regularly apply stains, sealers or paint to protect it against the elements, requiring significant time and money.

 In contrast, Trex composite decking is ready when you are.
 You never need to worry about sanding, staining or painting.
 Just an occasional soap-and-water cleaning is all that’s needed to maintain superior stability and beauty for decades.
 Trex’s high-performance, weather-resistant shell resists fading, staining and damage from sun, rain and insects.
 And not just for the first year, but for 25 or more.

-Appearance of Composite Decking vs. timber
+Appearance of Composite Decking vs. Timber

 Featuring high-definition timber grain patterns and rich, saturated colours, Trex composite decking looks and feels more natural than ever before.
 Colour options range from deep earth tones to trendy neutrals, including tropically inspired boards that feature distinct the streaked look of hardtimbers in designs that would fool even Mother Nature.

-timber decking that’s not regularly maintained loses it warm, earthy tones and turns a dull grey from years of exposure to the elements.
+Timber decking that’s not regularly maintained loses it warm, earthy tones and turns a dull grey from years of exposure to the elements.

 You don’t have to settle for the typical rectangular deck with Trex, either.
 Trex composite boards are well suited for speciality designs such as curves and inlays.
 Trex offers a wide variety of railing options capable of being custom curved, as well.
 To plan a curved railing, visit our Trex Signature® Curved Railing page for assistance in designing your deck and in ordering materials.